 Regardless of their age or circumstances, Chris takes a holistic approach to solutions for his clients.
 His many years of experience across a wide range of issues allow him to bring accounting, real estate, tax and other outside expertise to bear on a problem or opportunity.
 “Along with the benefits of my experience,” he says, “I deal with clients on a personal level that has a way of putting them at ease, particularly in high-stress, high-emotion situations where my clients need to be reassured that I will be their friend and advisor as well as their lawyer.”

 Chris enjoys playing golf, traveling and watching his grandchildren’s sports events.
-“I’m also involved in community work, including serving as the Moderator in my home town and as trustee of our public library foundation and offering volunteer legal services at my local senior center.”
+He is also involved in community work in his home town of Shrewsbury, including serving as a trustee of their public library foundation, Town Meeting Representative and former Town Moderator.

-- Massachusetts Continuing Legal Education, Inc., recently honored for over 25 years of teaching courses and writing books for lawyers in the estate planning and probate field
+- Massachusetts Continuing Legal Education, Inc., recently honored for over 25 years of teaching courses and writing books for lawyers in the estate planning, probate, guardianship and conservatorship fields

 - Fellow, American College of Trust and Estate Counsel

-- Member, Massachusetts Bar Association Probate Law Section, Worcester County Bar Association Probate Law Section and Estate and Business Planning Council of Worcester County
+- Member, Massachusetts Bar Association, Worcester County Bar Association, Estate and Business Planning Council of Worcester County

 - Co-founder, Shrewsbury Education Foundation, Inc.